dmidlo/histdata.com-tools/README.md

 closure/readiness JSON report.
 Use `--quality-preflight-validation-report latest` to resolve the newest compatible JSON report under `.histdatacom/closure-readiness` without running gates.
-The single authoritative `final-coverage` receipt is recognized as full-pytest evidence; importing it never starts coverage again.
+The closure report's release-independent `full-tests` result is recognized as full-pytest evidence; importing it never starts tests or coverage.
 Pass `--quality-preflight-run-validation` to run only the bounded local validation
 bundle: focused quality-preflight tests, the README help-sync check, and `git diff --check`.
 It does not run full pytest/coverage or pre-commit.